lgpperry/lgpperry.github.io/teaching/index.md

 ### Selected Course Materials

-- <a href="https://bookdown.org/lgpcappiello/introstats/">Introduction to Statistics</a> (Open source Stat 1 textbook.)
+- <a href="https://bookdown.org/lgpperry/introstats/">Introduction to Statistics</a> (Open source Stat 1 course notes.)
 - <a href="https://lgpperry.github.io/teaching/shinyapps/">A list of my Shiny Apps and the code to run them.</a>
 - Online Mini-Lectures (2020-2021 School Year)
     - <a href="https://www.youtube.com/playlist?list=PLuMDlHzKEzEFDn6yfD9D3DCsp_j2AfDvm" target="_blank">Introduction to Statistics</a>